-After several months of speculation, this year’s entry in the best-selling shooter franchise has been officially confirmed as Call of Duty Vanguard.
-The game was unveiled as part of a special event in Warzone called the Battle of Verdansk, and is set to launch later this year.
+After months of speculation, this year’s entry in the best-selling shooter franchise has been officially confirmed as Call of Duty Vanguard.
+The game was unveiled as part of a special event in Warzone called the Battle of Verdansk, and is set to launch this November.

 Call of Duty Vanguard sees the series once again return to its roots with a WWII setting.
 This time period hasn’t been explored by the franchise since 2017’s Call of Duty WWII.
 Though developer Sledgehammer Games has claimed that Vanguard will be “rooted but not beholden” to real-world history — so expect a few inaccuracies in the name of fun.